 UPDATE documents SET document_search_index = to_tsvector('english', document_content) WHERE id > 2;

-PostgreSQL provides a data type called uuid for storing universally unique identifiers (UUIDs).
+for storing universally unique identifiers (UUIDs).
 Here’s a brief description of the type:

-Data Type Description
+Data Type | Description |

-uuid Stores a 128-bit universally unique identifier
+Stores a 128-bit universally unique identifier |

 A UUID is a 128-bit value that is unique across all space and time.
 It is typically represented as a sequence of 32 hexadecimal digits separated by hyphens.
-For example, 550e8400-e29b-41d4-a716-446655440000.
+For example, 550e8400-e29b-41d4-a716-446655440000

-The uuid type in PostgreSQL allows you to store and manipulate UUID values.
+type in PostgreSQL allows you to store and manipulate UUID values.
 It provides efficient storage and indexing, making it suitable for primary keys, unique identifiers, or when you need to ensure global uniqueness of an entity.

-To generate UUID values, you can use functions such as uuid_generate_v4() or libraries in your programming language of choice.
+To generate UUID values, you can use functions such as uuid_generate_v4()

 For more information and usage details, refer to the PostgreSQL UUID Type Documentation.